Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris

 \subsubsection{Recovering the SFH of Massive Galaxies with 2D-SPS Modeling of HST+JWST Data}

-We now calculate the median SFH of the $1 < z < 4$ galaxy sample obtained from the 2D-SED fits (not from the Illustris database, as done in Section~\ref{subsubsec:particles}).
-For this calculation, we take the SFH for each galaxy in this sample constructed from the 2D-SPS analysis (see Section~\ref{subsec:phot_sfhs}) and combine them to build the typical SFH for the whole sample.
+We now calculate the median SFH of the main \mbox{$1<z<4$} galaxy sample obtained from the 2D-SED fits (not from the Illustris database, as done in Section~\ref{subsubsec:particles}).
+For this calculation, we take the median SFH for each galaxy in this sample constructed from the 2D-SPS analysis (see Section~\ref{subsec:phot_sfhs}), normalize each galaxy SFH to recover the median stellar mass (without remnants or yields) given by its integrated SED-fits, and combine all these normalized galaxy SFHs to build the median (or typical) SFH for the whole sample.
 We remark that this implies that the SFR at a given age of the Universe involves the combination of a different number of galaxies, namely, all that lie at lower redshifts compared to the redshift corresponding to that age of the Universe.